maj0m/MarchingSquares/README.md

 Based off Daniel Shiffman's implementation (https://editor.p5js.org/codingtrain/sketches/18cjVoAX1).

-My goal was to optimize the algorithm as much as possible, and the result is an ~5x increase in performance (from my limited benchmarks).
+My goal was to optimize the algorithm as much as possible, and the result is an ~5x increase in performance.

 Demo: https://maj0m.github.io/MarchingSquares/